matloff/regtools/UnbalancedClasses.md

 ([source](http://www.math.cornell.edu/~mec/2003-2004/cryptography/subs/frequencies.html)).

-## What the ML algorithm is thinking
+## What your ML algorithm is thinking

 ML algorithms take your data literally.
 Say you have a two-class setting, for Classes 0 and 1.
-If about 1/2 your data is Class 1, then the algorithm, whether directly or indirectly, operate under the assumption that the true population class probabilities are each about 0.5.
+If about 1/2 your data is Class 1, then the algorithm, whether directly or indirectly, operates under the assumption that the true population class probabilities are each about 0.5.

 In the letter data, since the sampling was performed with the intention